korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_06_ArrayList_LinkedList_Iterators_Autoboxing/README.md

 and the second component of this declaration is the list then we'll print out the previous town and the current town.
 Next, we set previousTown to the current iterations town variable, and that's it.
-I'll call this method now in the main method instead of _printitinerary_.
+I'll call this method now in the main method instead of _printItinerary_.
 I'll make that printItinerary2.
 And running that,